 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

-While none of us will be running any marathons or exploring a new city for miles on end anytime soon, a nice leisurely walk may do you some good while social distancing.
+We still may not able able to run any marathons or explore a new city for miles on end, but a nice leisurely walk might help you achieve your fitness goals and do you some good while social distancing.

-If you can manage to go on a safe walk around your neighborhood, to turn a daily stroll into a workout, you need to have the right support for your feet.
+In order to make walking a regular part of your routine, you should have the right support for your feet.
 Shop TODAY spoke to experts about what to look for in the perfect walking shoes — here's what they said.

 How to pick the best walking shoe